Highlight Key Metrics with Excel Conditional Formatting.

 Visual cues help us grasp situations at a glance.
 When driving, for example, colored lights tell us whether to stop, go or pull over so emergency vehicles can pass.
-Without standardized signals we could never read the conditions as quickly.
-The same is true with large data sets.
-That is why Excel’s conditional formatting is so useful — it lets us set up easy-to-read signals to highlight our data.
+We could never read highway conditions as quickly without them.

-How It Works.
-Conditional formatting changes cell appearance based on rules we specify.
-For example, it can highlight the highest or lowest values in a list or flag duplicate entries.
-Best of all the formatting updates automatically as the data changes.
+How Does Conditional Formatting Work?
+Conditional formatting changes cell appearance based on rules we assign.
+For example, it can highlight the highest and lowest values in a list or flag duplicate entries.
+Best of all, the formatting updates automatically as the data change.

-How It’s Done.
-Everything is under the Conditional Formatting button on the Home ribbon.1 The following example formats a data set so that the two highest and two lowest values are highlighted:
+How Can I Set Up Conditional Formats?
+Everything is under the Conditional Formatting button on the Home ribbon.1 The following example shows how to apply conditional formatting that highlights the two highest and two lowest values in a list:

 - Select the cells to be formatted;

-- Press the triangle on the Conditional Formatting button to display the menu;
+- Press the triangle on the Conditional Formatting button to display the menu (See Figure 1);

 - Choose Top/Bottom Rules and then Top 10 Items;